Skarthikak/-Australian-Fatal-Road-Crash-Analysis-2018-2023-/README.md

 🚦 Australian Fatal Road Crash Analysis (2018–2023)

-📌 Project Overview
-This project analyzes fatal road crashes in Australia (2018–2023) using the Australian Road Deaths Database (ARDD).
+📌 Project Overview: This project analyzes fatal road crashes in Australia (2018–2023) using the Australian Road Deaths Database (ARDD).
 The goal was to build professional visualizations in Power BI to identify patterns, high-risk demographics, and peak times for crashes.

 The project demonstrates end-to-end data cleaning, modeling, visualization, and storytelling, following real-world data analyst practices.